febux/CodeReview/README.md

-`.env` file must be added and must contain:
+`.env` file must be added in project root and must contain:
 ```
 DJANGO_HOST="0.0.0.0" # default 0.0.0.0 for local access
 DJANGO_PORT="8000" # default 8000